Arnold Bronckorst: James VI sits for a portrait at Stirling Castle

 The portrait, a "portratur", was destined for Robert Bowes to give to Queen Elizabeth.
-The writer of the letter, Colville or Douglas, supervised the painter and the sittings, and sent the picture to England;
+The writer of the letter, Colville or Douglas, supervised the painter and the sittings, and sent the picture to England in June;

 The Flemish painter is in Stirling, in working of the King's portraiture, but expelled forth of the place at the beginnings of thir (these) troubles.
 I am presently travelling (working) to obtain him license to see the King's presence thrice in the day, till the end of his work; quhilk (which) will be no sooner perfected nor nine days, after the obtaining of this license ...the king our sovereign's portraiture, according to his proportion in all parts, which has been so long in making, and so difficult in getting, that I have been almost wearied therwith.

 A son of George Bowes, also called George, was later sent into Scotland as a mineral prospector at Wanlockhead in 1603 with Sir Bevis Bulmer, which may relate to Stephen Atkinson's gold-mining story.
 By September 1580, Arnold had completed a half and full length of the king and a portrait of George Buchanan for £64.

 Royal appointment

-After receiving £46 for portraits of James on 6 September 1581, on 19 September 1581 Arnold was appointed to the post of King's Painter, the first such appointment in Scotland.
+On 19 September 1581 Arnold was appointed to the post of King's Painter, the first such appointment in Scotland.
 He received a privy seal letter of appointment guaranteeing the payment for life of £100 yearly from the "reddiast of his hienes' casualties and cofferis," meaning the treasurer was to make Arnold's payment a priority.
 The privy seal letter and account entries describe him as a flemyng.

 Bronckorst returned to London in 1583 where he disappears from view.
 He was succeeded as court painter in Scotland by another Flemish artist, Adrian Vanson.
 Vanson was first recorded working in Scotland in June 1581, and appointed as the king's painter in May 1584.

-In October 1582, Mary, Queen of Scots, wrote to the French ambassador Michel de Castelnau in cipher code about a new type of portrait of James VI that he had sent her, presumably differing from the pictures made by Arnold Bronckorst.
+On 31 October 1582, Mary, Queen of Scots, wrote to the French ambassador Michel de Castelnau in cipher code about a new type of portrait of James VI that he had sent her, apparently by a different artist, and presumably differing from the pictures made by Arnold Bronckorst.

 One portrait signed and dated 1578 by Bronckorst survives; the English sitter Oliver St John of Bletso, was the father of a reluctant keeper and juror of Mary Queen of Scots.